akramcodez/Animal-Profile-Page-Search/README.md

 ## 🤝 Collaboration Project

 **Animal-Profile-Page-Search** is an open-source collaboration project.
 We welcome contributions from developers worldwide.
-Whether you add new features, fix bugs, or improve the design, your input is valued and appreciated.
+Whether you add new features, fix bugs, or improve the design, your input is valued and appreciated. **Please create your own branch and push the changes to it before submitting a pull request.**

 ---